Skip To Content

 Consider the following when authoring data pipelines that will be scheduled:

-• If a scheduled data pipeline has an output feature layer that uses the Create output method without the overwrite parameter enabled, the task will fail after the first run since the feature layer already exists.
-You can create the feature layer before scheduling a task, and set the output method to Replace or Add and update (recommended), or enable the Overwrite if layer already exists parameter (not recommended).
+• For Feature layer outputs, you can create the feature layer before scheduling a task, and set the output method to Replace or Add and update (recommended), or enable the Overwrite if layer already exists parameter (not recommended).

 Consider the following when scheduling data pipeline tasks: